When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 - Isaias re-erected the iron curtain just one day after returning from his 4th visit to Ethiopia.

-- To this day, there has never been any word from Col Abiy or Isaias why the border was closed.
+- To this day, neither Col. Abiy nor Isaias has uttered any word about why the border has been closed.

-- Around this time, Col Abiy, apparently in order to appease Isaias and the Amhara political elite, started purging thousands of Tigrayan professionals with proven experience in military, administration, managerial, diplomacy, and running elections and balloting, and others.
+- Around this time, Col Abiy, apparently to appease Isaias and the Amhara political elite, started purging thousands of Tigrayan professionals with proven experience in the military, administration, managerial, diplomacy, running elections and balloting, and others.

 - Col Abiy targeted only the members of TPLF in his purging.
 He did not touch other members of the EPDRF, such as members from the Amhara Democratic Party (ADP), Oromo Democratic Party (ODP), and Southern Ethiopian People’s Democratic Movement (SEPDM)